gflohr/Parse-Kayak/lib/Parse/Kalex.md

 }
 ```

+When `yylex()` is called, it enters an endless loop matching the global
+input source until either the end of input is reached and no other
+source is supplied via  [`yywrap`](#yywrap) or one of the actions
+executes a `return` statement.

+If the end of input is reached, the scanner behavior is undefined, until
+you either call [`yyrestart`](#yyrestart) or just point [`$yyin`](#yyin]
+to a new input source.

+If `yylex()` returns from one of the actions, the scanner state does
+not change and resumes where it left off, when it is called again.

 If you have enabled [strictness](#strictness) in the rules section,
 you can declare variables either in the code preceding the first
 rule, or in any action.
 They will then be declared in all following